-If you were cheated on by your partner, you may be experiencing a whirlwind of different emotions as you process what happened.
-You may feel devastated one moment and angry or sad the next.
-And when you’re dealing with the aftermath of infidelity, these six steps can help you cope with what transpired and help you deal with the emotional roller coaster of being cheated on by someone you trusted.
+If you've been cheated on, you might be experiencing a whirlwind of emotions.
+You may feel devastated one moment and angry the next.
+When you’re dealing with the aftermath of infidelity, these six steps can help you cope with what transpired and deal with the emotional roller coaster of betrayal.

 1. Work Through Your Feelings